 || 11.00am to 2.00pm

 We are also in need of items that are still in good and working condition to fill our shelves at 301 Thrift Mart.
-If you have useable items to donate to us, you may drop them off at Blk 301, Ubi Avenue 1, #01-295 during these hours (except public holidays and during the hostel’s term break)
+If you have useable items to donate to us, you may drop them off at Blk 301, Ubi Avenue 1, #01-295 during these hours (except public holidays and during the hostel’s term break).
+However, due to storage constraints, we have stopped accepting donation of items for the Thrift Mart for now until end-March 2019.

 |Mondays to Thursdays: